How to Solve Unattended Access Issues for macOS Mojave (10.14), Catalina (10.15), and Big Sur (11.0)

 - How to enable remote control on macOS 10.14 (Mojave)

-- How can I remote control a customer's mac running macOS Catalina and Big Sur
+- How can I remote control a customer's Mac running macOS Catalina or later

 Note: Currently, macOS Big Sur (11.0, 11.1, 11.2) only allows users with admin privileges to enable the Screen Recording setting required for the screen sharing functionality.